Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Once the propagation server is implemented, the specified datasets will be integrated.

-5.  **(SWHV-CCN2-20300-05)** Plot the sub-spacecraft point on the solar surface (both radially and w.r.t. magnetic connectivity, i.e. Parker spiral).
+5.  **(SWHV-CCN2-20300-05)** Plot the sub-spacecraft point on the solar surface (both radially and w.r.t. magnetic connectivity, i.e., Parker spiral).

 This is implemented using existing functionality.
 The magnetic connectivity aspect will need to be tackled together with the implementation of the Solar Orbiter requirements, therefore is out of scope.